Bayesian Quantum Amplitude Estimation: Experimental design

 This is alleviated by a unitary look-ahead, adopting a locally optimal, or \textit{greedy}, strategy.
 The adaptive reformulation greatly simplifies the task, reducing the cost of evaluating the utility for a sequence of $N$ experiments to linear in $N$, $(M+1)*N*C$.

 A greedy approach is not guaranteed to be globally optimal, but has been shown to perform well \cite{ferrie2012}.
-Between the globally optimal and greedy strategies, there are multiple intermediate possibilities, where we consider look-aheads of length $L$.
-The cost increases exponential in the look-ahead size; the expressions we derived are special cases for $L=1$ and $L=N$.
+Between the globally optimal and greedy strategies, there are multiple intermediate possibilities, where we consider a-aheads of length $L$.
+For instance, for $L=3$, we would consider the $2^3$ possible scenarios arising from three consecutive binary experiments.
+The optimization cost is exponential in the look-ahead size \cite{ramoa2024}; the expressions we derived are special cases for $L=1$ and $L=N$.

-The choice of a look-ahead size is ultimately a case-dependent negotiation between costs and benefits.
-The smaller the granularity, the greater the classical optimization cost, as the possible outcomes branch out exponentially; the greater the parallelism in the quantum component; and the smaller the information usage, as the knowledge used to choose the controls for the second to last experiments in a block is outdated the moment the first one is performed, and increasingly so as we advance in the block.
-In other words, a look-ahead of length $N$ will not make use of any of the $N$ data to inform any of the $N$ experiments (as they have been pre-determined).
+The choice of a look-ahead size $L$ is ultimately a case-dependent negotiation between costs and benefits.
+The larger $L$, the greater the classical optimization cost (as the possible outcomes branch out exponentially); the greater the parallelism in the quantum component (since $L$ experiments can be performed at once); and the smaller the information usage, as the knowledge used to choose the controls for the second to $L$th experiments in a block is outdated the moment the first one is performed, and increasingly so as we advance in the block.
+In other words, a look-ahead of length $L$ will not make use of any of the $L$ data to inform any of the $L$ experiments (as they have been pre-determined).

 This approach is then an adaptive one, requiring online processing: after each measurement, a Bayesian update must be performed considering the outcome, so that the following experimental control can be chosen based on all available information.
 We note that this type of adaptivity has been used to achieve quantum-enhanced precision in metrology, as an alternative to entangled state preparation \cite{higgins2007}.